 The track itself – the second single from her upcoming album ‘Lover’ – is light, fresh, and filled with positivity.
 Much in the same way of lead single ‘ME!’, it’s filled with self-love and not allowing yourself to vibe with those who’d tear you down.
 In a time where pop music (and Taylor herself, with ‘reputation’), tends to shift to the moodier, darker vibe, it’s refreshing to hear a uplifting, light and pure-pop track – just in time for summer.

 Brb, I’m gonna go listen to ‘You Need To Calm Down’ and ‘ME!’
-7,000 times before ‘Lover’ is released later this year.
+7,000 times before ‘Lover’ is released later this month.
+You can pre-order it below!

-For more on Taylor Swift, check out my list of Taylor Swift’s most underrated songs.
+For more on Taylor Swift, check out everything we know about ‘Lover’, or check out my list of Taylor Swift’s most underrated songs.